progmaticltd/homebox/docs/development.md

   generated
 - Antivirus tests, for instance check that an email with a virus is bounced.
 - Full text search inside attachments
+- DNS records when the DNS server is installed.

 ## Some development tools to consider